-So on the next trip to Melbourne my wife Deb had to come along! so after we bought and picked it up found it needed some attention! some bright spark spray painter in the U.S. did a half hearted blue over the original deep red it was! yep painted over the S/S kick and door striker plates, fuel filler everything!
+So on the next trip to Melbourne my wife Deb had to come along! so after we bought and picked it up found it needed some attention! some bright spark spray painter in the U.S. did a half hearted blue over the deep red over the original Azurra blue it was! yep painted over the S/S kick and door striker plates, fuel filler everything!
 Exhaust has a wholly section before the Ansa rear box , Engine is in bad need of a full service and tune and the new roof is in the boot ,not on the roof! good stuff? the body is not rusted away only a spot or 2 on boot edge and corner of door!

-Update 3/2015 – This month making a small start was getting the spider over to Jeff at Carline Malaga for an exhaust system remake from extractor to Ansa rear box! the original job had more hole than a sponge and was wrongly fitted to start with!…yep that’s it, done and sounds much better than a farting sound!!!.
+Update 3/2015 – This month making a small start was getting the spider over to Jeff at Carline Malaga for an exhaust system remake from extractor to Ansa rear box! the original job had more hole than a sponge and was wrongly fitted to start with!…yep that’s it, done and sounds much better than a fart escaping sound!!!.

 Update 5,6/2015 – This month is a time to start looking at the dodgy RHD conversion and see what can be salvaged, not much, the dash is fitted too far to the right to match the wrongly placed RHD steering column, the glove box has no latch to close as it can’t open anyway!!…..ok onto the hoist for the rest of the inspection…think I will be sick!

 After driving an USA delivered Fiat, I can see why they all get the motors rebuilt!
 This would have to be the most gutless twin-cam ever!!…..Ok now that is said it still drives like an Italian even thou it is buggered up by Californian law!
 Time to order pistons with some compression, the flat tops are awful in the U.S cars, not too much power for my speeding wife but some enjoyment at least!!